mberrio10/search_app/README.md

 # GitHub Repositorie Search App

-This is web app project to search Repositories using the GitHub APIs, you can search any repositorie by Language getting full details about the repositorie using raw markdowns
+This is a web app project made to search Repositories using the GitHub APIs, you can search the most popular repositories by Language getting full details about the repository

 ## Available Scripts